Frame graph¶

 Presenting a resource¶

 After the graph has been defined and the render passes and resources are connected to each other, the graph can be rendered to the screen by chosing the resource which must be presented.
-The presentation of the resource on the screen can happen in one of various ways, depending on the write mode and the format of the resource:
+The presenting the resource on the screen can happen in one of various ways, depending on the write mode and the format of the resource:

-Using the default framebuffer.
-If the render pass writing to the resource writes to it as a
+- Using the default framebuffer.
+If the render pass writing to the

 Framebuffer_Attachment